petterh/textedit/docs/Chapter-3-Designing-for-Programmers.md

 Java does not have destructors, relying instead on automatic garbage collection.
 This is fine as long as the only resource you deal with is memory; it’s less fine if an object allocates other resources, such as file handles, network connections and GDI objects.
 The lack of destructors is one of my two main gripes with the Java language definition, the other being the lack of a preprocessor.

-Destructors are intimately connected to C++ exception handling, a topic I’ll return to in Chapter 6.
+Destructors are intimately connected to C++ exception handling, a topic I’ll return to in Chapter&nbsp;6.
 When an exception propagates through the stack frames, each frame cleans up after itself by calling the destructors of all automatic (that is, stack-based) objects.
 This is known as “stack unwinding.”

 What if a destructor throws an exception?
 If this happens during stack unwinding, as well it might, the program dies horribly.
 Accordingly, the following design principle is really an ironclad rule that you should never break if you can possibly help it: